- Art of the Sentence

 News & Events

-Jim Krusoe Speaks: Q&A with the Author of Parsifal
+Jim Krusoe Speaks: An Interview with the Author of Parsifal

 Our favorite surrealist, Jim Krusoe, has a new book coming out this month, titled Parsifal.
 The novel is about a humble fountain-pen repairman’s journey home to the forest of his birth in the midst of a war between the earth and sky.